 As a homeowner, we know you want your landscaping to look gorgeous and inviting to the people who visit your home, and for your own comfort and relaxation.
 In fact, according to a survey conducted by the National Association of Landscape Professionals 67% of people agree that professional landscaping help would allow them to have a nicer yard.

 But it can be a daunting project to undertake, and especially here in Southwest Florida for two reasons.
 First of all, the weather here can make doing it yourself so uncomfortable due to our heat and humidity.
 Secondly, if you’ve moved here from pretty much any of the states North of Florida, chances are good, you are not even familiar with the plants we use most in landscaping.
 That’s because our weather and our soil are pretty unique here.
 We already covered a great deal about that uniqueness in last month’s blog post, so you already know why you should hire a professional landscaper for the job.
 But how do you decide which landscape design and which landscape designer best fits your needs?
 First, we will look at some prep work you need to do on your own before you ever even call a us to interview us.
-(Yes you should interview several designers before hiring anyone!
-And we are telling you that, because although we are great designers, we may not be what you need.)
 Next month, we’ll look at interview questions to ask as well.